Biga vs. Poolish: Choosing the Right Preferment for Your Pizza

 The crumb structure of a baguette made with poolish

-Ease of Making and Using
+Practical Logistics: Ease of Preparation and Timing

 It is worth considering that the preparation of poolish and its incorporation into the final dough are much simpler compared to biga, but poolish has a smaller usability window, meaning more precision is required in timing its use.